-Sophos announces special partner initiatives focused on SMB in the Middle East
+Sophos Announces Special Partner Initiatives Focused On SMB in the Middle East

+With limited capability to manage the growing complexity and sophistication of IT security, SMBs in the region are especially vulnerable.
 Sophos today announced a new initiative for small and medium sized businesses in the Middle East.
-The special training and incentive initiative for channel partners is designed to enable them to address small and medium businesses as a focus for their go-to-market activities.

 Comments